Drug Charges

 Cocaine is an addictive stimulant that is easily abused, and can cause severe physical and emotional harm.
 That is why the possession, delivery, manufacture, and trafficking in cocaine are generally illegal at both the state and federal levels.
 Anyone charged with a drug crime involving cocaine is likely to be charged with a felony, which can result in lengthy prison sentences and substantial fines.

-At Mary Beth Harrell Law Firm, our Killeen cocaine defense lawyers have been fighting for the rights of defendants for more than two decades.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our Killeen cocaine defense lawyers have been fighting for the rights of defendants for more than two decades.
 We have the experience and resources to forcefully defend cocaine criminal charges.
 We use every legal and factual argument that applies to show that evidence of drug possession and other drug charges should be dismissed.
 We work to convince prosecutors that charges should be dropped or reduced.
 When a just plea bargain isn’t offered or justice demands it, our tough trial lawyers try your case before a jury.

 What is cocaine?